hummingbot/hummingbot-site/docs/blog/posts/improvements-to-discord-support-bounties/index.md

 ## Evaluation Process
 Discord users with the `support-evaluator` role may add a 1️⃣, 2️⃣ or 3️⃣ emoji to answers and threads.

+!!! warning
-* How to prevent users without this role from doing this?
+    How to prevent users without this role from doing this?

+!!! warning
+    Add more details to the section below

 Each month, Hummingbot Foundation runs an automated process to calculate earnings per user